stoplightio/docs/articles/testing/run-test-stoplight.md

 ## Running a Step

-Once you have created a scenario **step**, you can run a single step by using the **Run Step** button available towards the top of the editor while viewing that step.
+Once you have created a scenario **step**, use the **Run Step** button to execute that step.
+The **Run Step** button is available towards the top of the editor, as shown below.

 ![](../../assets/images/run-test-stoplight.png)

 ## Running a Scenario

-Once you have added enough steps to a **scenario**, you can run an single scenario using the **Run Scenario** button available while viewing the scenario configuration/overview.
+Once you have added enough steps to a **scenario**, use the **Run Scenario** button to execute that scenario.
+The **Run Scenario** button is available towards the top of the editor while viewing the scenario configuration/overview, as show below.

 ![](../../assets/images/run-test-stoplight2.png)